 Field-hunting tip

-Look in arid volcanic environments country — that is the host setting where camaronesite typically forms.
+Look in arid volcanic environments country, the host setting where camaronesite typically forms.
 If you start seeing jarosite, copiapite, gypsum in float, you are in the right ground.
 Field specimens usually show a tabular crystals, radial aggregates habit, so train your eye for that shape before scanning the outcrop.